Thursday, 30 April 2026

 D. H. Lawrence

 Fire!
-Spring as a fire.
+Spring as a fire

 With all of fire's qualities - blazing, bursting, lifting, smoking.

-That sudden coming to life, that flaring out and swaying in the air, catching and
+I see that sudden coming to life, that flaring out and swaying in the air, catching and spreading till everything burns with spring.

 Even people, moving in and out of my sight, flame like fire and the smoke of them lingers on.

-Will not spring enkindle me?
+Will spring enkindle me?